 This post may contain affiliate links, which means we’ll receive a commission if you purchase through our links, at no extra cost to you.
 This helps us keep Guide your Travel free and provide high-quality content for you.
 Please read the full disclaimer for more information.

 Day-trip to Ubud: This itinerary

 This itinerary is structured in a way that you leave from Kuta (or wherever you are staying) in the early morning and take a scooter (or hire a private driver for the day) to Ubud.
 After exploring the little town and its surroundings for a while you’ll head back in the general direction of Kuta and make some more stops along the way.

 While not all the attractions on this day-trip are actually in Ubud they fit into the itinerary well and give you a good variety of things to do so it doesn’t get too boring.

 You can, of course, adjust this itinerary to your needs or use it as an inspiration for your own trip.
 You can also follow it if you’re staying in Ubud for a few days.
 It’s really up to you.
 It is definitely a day packed full of activities so there isn’t much down-time.
 Be prepared to get up early to get through the entire itinerary before the sun sets.

 What to wear

 Wear something comfortable and light so you won’t be sweating too much during the day.
 You’ll be visiting a temple during this day-trip to Ubud so if you have one you can bring a sarong to cover up.
 If not then it’s always possible to rent one on arrival.

-Wear comfortable shoes that you can walk in.
-It’s perfectly fine to wear flip-flops.
+Wear comfortable shoes that you can walk in the whole day.
+It’s perfectly fine to wear flip-flops or slides.

 Bring your camera and plenty of water.
 Don’t forget essentials such as sunglasses, sunscreen and maybe a second shirt to change if you get too sweaty.